lhayhurst/legacybot/TUTORIAL.md

 # LegacyBot Tutorial

 This document teaches you how to use Legacybot!
+This is a bot that will help you play the Legacy Game from UFO Press.

+NEW USER NOTE!
+Legacybot currently doesn't support running commands through anything but the web interface due to lack of support for Apple's UNICODE versions of the quote character `"` and the `-` character.
+Legacy bot, as a flavor of [UNIX command line](https://en.wikipedia.org/wiki/In_the_Beginning..._Was_the_Command_Line)  makes extensive use of both characters.

 ## Getting Started